Trump's Big Repealing Deal: 8 Takeaways On The Senate's Health Care Meltdown Moment

 The GOP Senate caucus is home to profound ideological diversity.
 That can be a wonderful thing when all are united in opposition to the governing party.
 It is a far different creature when it must be united in order to pass things.
 So the divisions have now been vividly exposed by the coming of a Republican president.

-Yes, in 2015 it was easy for Senate GOP to be unified in repealing Obamacare without a replacement.
-But no one doubted President Obama would veto that.
+Yes, in 2015 it was easy for the Senate GOP to be unified in repealing Obamacare without a replacement.
+But no one doubted President Barack Obama would veto that.
 Now, Republican votes alone can make laws happen, and the prospect arises of voters not liking those laws.

 7. The health care issue will not go away